Phoenix Car Accident Lawyers, Arizona

 At Plattner Verderame, P.C., our clients with wrongful death claims benefit from the services of highly skilled attorneys who dedicate their time and resources to the well-being of each and every client.
 We pride ourselves on providing the people of Arizona with trustworthy representation for honest victims with real injuries.
 Each of our three partners has been Certified by the Arizona State Bar as Specialists in Personal Injury and Wrongful Death Litigation.
 This hard-earned distinction means that our clients receive a quality representation that they can trust.

-Each and every day, hundreds of innocent people are injured in automobile accidents across the state of Arizona.
+Every day, hundreds of innocent people are injured in automobile accidents across the state of Arizona.
 The severity of these incidents ranges from minor fender benders to serious or fatal injuries.

 Car Accident Informational Videos